CakeDC/cakephp-api/docs/Documentation/overview.md

 Suported next renderers:

 * Json - JSON object.
 * JSend JSON object in JSend format.
+This is default renderer that configured in config/api.php configuration file.
 * Raw - returns data as it is provided.
 * Xml - format result data as xml.